Signature Placement in Post-Quantum TLS Certificate Hierarchies: An Experimental Study of ML-DSA and SLH-DSA in TLS 1.3 Authentication: Introduction

 \subsection{Why signature placement matters}

-The cost of a signature family in TLS depends on its algorithmic properties, but also on where it is placed in the certification hierarchy.
-A signature used in a long-lived trust anchor does not create the same protocol-visible effect as the same family used in the server leaf certificate presented directly in the interactive handshake.
-High-level discussions of post-quantum migration often blur that distinction, even though it is one of the main deployment variables.
+The cost of a signature family in TLS depends on its algorithmic properties and on its position in the certification hierarchy.
+A signature used in a long-lived trust anchor has a different protocol-visible effect from the same family used in the server leaf certificate presented directly in the interactive handshake.
+High-level discussions of post-quantum migration often obscure that distinction, even though placement is a primary deployment variable.

 In TLS~1.3, the server certificate and transmitted chain participate directly in the authenticated portion of the handshake \cite{rfc8446}.
-The leaf certificate is therefore a special position.
-It binds endpoint identity to the handshake and sits at the point where certificate design, verification cost, and live server-side authentication meet.
-Certificates placed higher in the hierarchy may still affect validation burden, chain size, and transmitted material, but their operational role is different.
+The leaf certificate is therefore a special position because it binds endpoint identity to the handshake and lies at the point where certificate design, verification cost, and live server-side authentication meet.
+Certificates placed higher in the hierarchy may still affect validation burden, chain size, and transmitted material, but their operational role differs from that of the leaf.

-This suggests a more specific way to study post-quantum authentication in TLS.
-Primitive-level benchmarks and certificate-size comparisons remain useful, but they are not sufficient on their own.
-Hierarchy-sensitive placement strategies also need to be examined explicitly, especially when a heavier signature family is either confined to upper trust layers or pushed into the handshake-exposed server leaf.
+A placement-sensitive study of post-quantum authentication in TLS must therefore look beyond primitive-level benchmarks and certificate-size comparisons.
+Those measurements remain useful, but hierarchy-sensitive placement strategies also need direct evaluation, especially when a heavier signature family is either confined to upper trust layers or placed in the handshake-exposed server leaf.